amirlib/gca/docs/README.md

   * Checks whether the graph is empty.
   * **@returns {Boolean}** True, if the graph is empty.
 Otherwise, returns false.
 * `clone()`
   * Deep copies a graph object.
-Will clone bfsGraph and FlowGraph objects too.
   * **@returns {Graph}** Cloned Graph.
 * `printNodesID()`
   * Returns the ids' nodes of the graph.